Please note: AABB reserves the right to make updates to this program.

 Continuing education credits and certificates of attendance will

-not be provided for this eCast.
+not be provided for this eCast (live or the on-demand recording).

 Mike Halpenny has been working in the cellular therapy field for over 20 years, starting his career in a research setting and progressing to working in a regulated manufacturing environment.
 In 2010, Mike was recruited to oversee the design, development, validation and implementation of the manufacturing process for the Canadian Blood Services’ Cord Blood Bank.
 Mike is a registered Medical Laboratory Technologist (CMLTO, Canadian Medical Laboratory Technologists of Ontario), has completed a certificate in Quality Management for Healthcare Professionals from the Canadian Healthcare Association, is a member of the AABB CTSCC and has been a FACT inspector since 2000.
 Mike’s experience includes process development with cord blood, HPC-apheresis and bone marrow production and testing areas.
 He has had the opportunity to participate and contribute in stem cell research projects on mesenchymal stem cells and endothelial progenitor cells.